Our team members are the heart of our community and truly make a difference in the lives of our residents every day!

 70% said it’s a great place to work, compared to 59% of employees at a typical US-based company

 86% said their work has special meaning and it’s not just a job

 Consider joining our “Great Place to Work” for your career!!

-Cedar Community is an equal opportunity employer and does not discriminate against otherwise qualified applicants on the basis of race, color, creed, religion, ancestry, age, sex, marital status, national origin, genetic information, sexual orientation, disabilities, or veteran status.
+Cedar Community in West Bend and Elkhart Lake is an equal opportunity employer and does not discriminate against otherwise qualified applicants on the basis of race, color, creed, religion, ancestry, age, sex, marital status, national origin, genetic information, sexual orientation, disabilities, or veteran status.